UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint2/sprint2.md

 ## BRAV 67
 - Changed formatting of food log UI
-- New UI provides a clear UI
+- New UI provides a clearer and neater version of the food log's representation

 ## BRAV-68
 - Implemented MongoDB Trigger to Reset caloriesAte
-- Same Implementation will used to cleare other sutdf such foods eaten in day for all users at 12:00am
+- Same implementation will used to clear other stuff such as the amount of food eaten in day for all users at 12:00am

 ## BRAV-45
 - Implemented UI for Button to direct user to new page to add new food.